sumbach/lkitching.github.io/_clojure_jvm/05_dependencies.md

           ...
 ```

-Our `pom.xml` file defines the co-ordinates for the library itself along with its dependencies:
+Our `pom.xml` file defines the coordinates for the library itself along with its dependencies:

 **pom.xml**
 ```xml